Your Care Team

 What is a Cardiologist?

 A cardiologist is a doctor with special training and skill in finding, treating and preventing diseases of the heart and blood vessels.
-Use our Find A Cardiologist directory to locate a cardiologist in your area.

 If your general medical doctor feels that you might have a significant heart or related condition, he or she will often call on a cardiologist for help.
 Symptoms like shortness of breath, chest pains, or dizzy spells often require special testing.
 Sometimes heart murmurs or ECG changes need the evaluation of a cardiologist.
 Cardiologists help victims of heart disease return to a full and useful life and also counsel patients about the risks and prevention of heart disease.
 Most importantly, cardiologists are involved in the treatment of heart attacks, heart failure, and serious heart rhythm disturbances.
 Their skills and training are required whenever decisions are made about procedures such as cardiac catheterization, balloon angioplasty, or heart surgery.

 A pediatric cardiologist is a doctor with special training and skill in diagnosing and treating children’s cardiac problems.
 In some cases, evaluation and treatment may begin with the fetus since heart problems can now be detected before birth.
 Although many pediatric cardiologists specialize in congenital heart disease, patients may also see a pediatric cardiologist for genetic issues or other cardiovascular risk factors like high cholesterol.

 A pediatric cardiologist is trained to perform and interpret procedures such as electrocardiograms, echocardiograms and exercise tests.
 Pediatric cardiologists with additional training may perform cardiac catheterizations or electrophysiology studies.